Ospedale degli Incurabili

-The Ospedale degli Incurabili (Hospital for the Incurables) or Complesso degli Incurabili is an ancient and prominent hospital complex located on Via Maria Longo in central Naples, Italy.
-Part of the complex, including the remarkable pharmacy, are now the Museo delle arti sanitarie of Naples.
+The Ospedale degli Incurabili (Hospital for the Incurables) or Complesso degli Incurabili is an ancient and prominent former hospital complex located on Via Maria Longo in central Naples, Italy.
+Nowadays, parts of the premises, including the pharmacy, house the Museo delle arti sanitarie of Naples.

 History

 Originally built in Renaissance style, the complex incorporated in the structures of the churches of Santa Maria del Popolo and Santa Maria Succurre Miseris dei Bianchi, as well as the ospedale (hospital) of Santa Maria del Popolo degli Incurabili.
 In time, it also incorporated the adjacent S. Maria delle Grazie Maggiore a Caponapoli and its cloister, the monastery of Santa Maria della Consolazione, the church of Santa Maria di Gerusalemme and the cloister of the Trentatré.
 The hospital was founded in 1521 by Maria Lorenza Longo after she became paralyzed by a malady.
 Among the main donors of the next century was the merchant Gaspar Roomer.
 In the 19th century, donors included Professor Cotugno and Signore Marchetti of Messina.